Chart Color Schemes

 Health performance in Manoora is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant challenges for Manoora.
-AreaSearch's assessment shows high prevalence of common health conditions across both younger and older age groups.
-Mental health issues affect 9.3% of residents, while arthritis impacts 6.9%.
+Health data shows significant challenges for Manoora.
+AreaSearch's assessment found high prevalence of common health conditions across both younger and older age groups.
+Mental health issues affected 9.3% of residents, while arthritis impacted 6.9%.

-Only 47% of the total population (~2,950 people) has private health cover, compared to 52.5% in Rest of Qld and a national average of 55.7%.
-69.1% of Manoora residents claim to be free from medical ailments, slightly higher than the 67.6% in Rest of Qld.
-Working-age residents have an above-average prevalence of chronic health conditions.
-The area has 16.5% of residents aged 65 and over (1,045 people), lower than the 20.4% in Rest of Qld.
+Only 47% of the total population had private health cover, compared to 52.5% in Regional Qld and a national average of 55.7%.
+Despite this, 69.1% of Manoora residents reported no medical ailments, slightly higher than the 67.6% across Regional Qld.
+Working-age residents showed above-average prevalence of chronic health conditions.
+The area has 16.4% of residents aged 65 and over (1,037 people), lower than Regional Qld's 20.4%.

 Frequently Asked Questions - Health